chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 will not fix, it will be cleanup by the upload cleanup handler.
 Cleanup involves removing the upload from storage and updating the upload table with the _Failed_ status.

+##### Why Might the Upload Fail

+- The downloading server crashed.
+- Dropbox experienced an outage.
+- The user has reached their [daily bandwidth allowance](https://www.dropbox.com/plans?trigger=nr) from their Dropbox. [more info](https://help.dropbox.com/files-folders/share/banned-links).

 #### Retry